-My xyl and I were very fortunate to find an ideal place to retire to and built our house on a pensinsula in Lake Ontario in Prince Edward County, some 200km east of Toronto.
-The county is a picturesque rural setting with vineyards around us and many artists have set up shop in the county.
+My xyl and I were very fortunate to find an ideal place to retire to and built our house on a peninsula in Lake Ontario in Prince Edward County, some 200km east of Toronto.
+The county is a picturesque rural setting with vineyards around us and many artists have set up shop here.
 If you are into bird watching the county is one of the best places in Canada to do so.This qth is also just perfect for the radio hobby, being surrounded on three sides by miles of water and very little man made noise.

 View onto Lake Ontario from my radio room, looking north.